-Within its one application, an institution may request funds for more than one type of artistic activity or form of financial support, e.g:
+Within its one application, an institution may request funds for more than one type of artistic activity or form of financial support, for example:

-The applying organisation will be responsible for the selection of bursary recipients and for the selection and employment of staff in the case of innovative teaching activity.
+The applying organisation will be responsible for the selection of scholarship recipients.

 Funds are not available for:

-- continuing professional development, i.e. simply to provide a bridge between formal study and professional employment for recently graduated students
+- continuing professional development, for example simply to provide a bridge between formal study and professional employment for recently graduated students

 - PhD studentships